SMART Goals for Executive Assistants

-Getting SMART About Your Goals
+Getting SMART About your goals

-Developing a well-thought-out plan through the SMART method will ensure your objectives have the structure and trackability they need to succeed as an EA.
-The SMART acronym is broken down below and should align with your executive assistant OKRs:
+Before we get into our list of SMART goals for administrative assistants, it’s important to first understand what this goal-setting method is all about.
+Developing a well-thought-out plan through the SMART method will ensure your objectives have the structure and trackability needed to support your success as an EA.
+The SMART acronym is broken down below and should align with your Executive Assistant OKRs (objectives and key results):

 - Specific: Is the objective clear to both you and your executive?
 Is it concise?